Average Electric Bill for Texas Residents

 How does the size of my home influence my energy bill?

-Heating and cooling account for the largest portion of residential electricity consumption, especially in states like Texas, which experience intense summers and winters.
+Heating and cooling account for the largest portion of residential electricity consumption, especially in states like Texas which experience intense summers and winters.
 Therefore, if your home is larger, it takes more electricity to cool or heat compared to smaller apartments.
 The number of occupants in your home also plays a role in electricity consumption.
-More residents typically increases the number of devices, lights turned on, or hot showers.
+Having more residents typically increases the number of devices, lights on, or hot showers.

 Will my energy bill change throughout the year?